Yongjie-Zhuang/Causal-preconditioning-FxLMS/README.md

 This repository is reserved for the code associated with the paper:

-**"Causal Preconditioning Filters Design for Real-Time Multichannel Active Noise Control"**
+**"Causal Preconditioning Filters Design for Real-Time Multichannel Active Noise Control"** 50 days free access link: https://authors.elsevier.com/a/1lVwp,5Mxwwgy

 Authors: Yiming Wang, Yongjie Zhuang, Yangfan Liu

-📌 **The code and documentation will be released here upon acceptance of the paper.**
+📌 **We are releasing the code and documentation shortly.**

-Stay tuned!
+We will have two versions of the code: written in Matlab .m files and the Python scripts.